 Personal attention, experienced dogs, and top-notch professional Texas guides you can expect all of these things and more when you hunt or fish at Rough Creek Lodge and Resort.
 Deer, Turkey, Quail, Chukar and Pheasant abound on our 11,000 of acres of prime hunting land, making Rough Creek one of Texas’ premier hunting destinations.

 Up to four hunters per truck.Enjoy a 1/2 day hunt with a mixed bag of Bobwhite Quail, Chukar and Pheasant.
-Discount available for hunters 15 years old and younger—ask about group hunting packages!
+Ask about group hunting packages!

 - • Professional guide and well-trained hunting dogs

 - • Southwest-style hunt truck with hunting dogs

 - • Mixed Bag Hunt of Quail, Chukar and Pheasant